ikpardo/ehuweborria/content/en/research/research.md

 + Analysis of biodiversity, soil quality and their interaction with sustainable crop production and drought tolerance (PI: Esti Sarrionandia & Maite Lacuesta).

-+ Evaluation of the influence of agricultural systems (organic/conventional) and their biodiversity on crop production, quality and drought tolerance (PI: Maite Lacuesta & Usue Pérez).
++ Evaluation of the influence of agricultural systems (organic/conventional) and their biodiversity on crop production, quality and drought tolerance (PI: Maite Lacuesta & Usue Pérez López).

 + Analysis of the sustainability and resilience of extensively managed dairy sheep farms (Latxa sheep) by using a multidisciplinary approach, including ecological (biodiversity, soil compaction), environmental (greenhouse gas emissions, carbon sequestration), economic, social and nutritional indicators (PI: Arantza Aldezabal).